AIRCentre/julia-web-app-example/README.md

 ## Getting Started

-Once we make sure that everything is correctly installed and configured, let's dive in.
+Once everything is correctly installed and configured we can get started.

 ### 1. Creating a new repository